Is your home your palace or a monkey on the back?

 So, if ever you are in the market to purchase a new place soon, then ensure that you’re avoiding the following common mortgage mistakes.

 If you want the best terms on a mortgage loan, then you’ll have to see to it that your credit score is in great shape.
 Before you go to your first open house, you must take a look at your credit report.

 This way, you could find out and correct errors if any, in the record before applying for a mortgage loan.
-If errors are found in your credit report, you could end up getting a less favourable loan term.
+If errors are found in your credit report, you could end up getting a favorable able loan term.

 Besides your credit report, it is equally crucial to check the credit score.
 If you find out that you have a poor credit score, then before signing up for any loan, you must raise it quickly.

-However, the bottom line is that you must spend time to get credit in its best possible shape in order to ensure that providers offer you some of the most favourable terms.
+However, the bottom line is that you must spend time to get credit in its best possible shape in order to ensure that providers offer you some of the favorable terms.

 Failing to Get Pre-Approved

 The next mistake you could possibly make whilst applying for a mortgage loan is failing to get pre-approved from your respective bank.
 By getting pre-approved for a specific loan amount, you can easily prevent the heartbreak, which comes from falling in love with a beautiful house that’s way out of your budget.